ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 related to Git.

 On Windows, there are many ways to have a functioning Git installation.
-Opam will look for a compatible Git and, if none is found, it will prompt you with a set of options to install one.
+Opam will look for a compatible Git, and if none is found, it will prompt you with a set of options to install one.

 ```shell-session